NEWS

 Radka Čihulková and Tereza Heinrichová for EPRAVO.CZ: How the Lugovoy Law changes the rules of international arbitration

-Radka Čihulková and Tereza Heinrichová have published an article on EPRAVO.CZ dedicated to the so-called Lugovoy Law and its impact on international arbitration proceedings in disputes involving Russian entities.
+Radka Čihulková and Tereza Heinrichová published an article on EPRAVO.CZ dedicated to the so-called Lugovoy Law and its impact on international arbitration proceedings in disputes involving Russian entities.

 Barbora Paclíková in an interview for EPRAVO.CZ: on legal practice, business and long-term relationships